Motivic Multiple Zeta Values and the Block Filtration: Introduction

+\end{example} However, finding such relations can be difficult. as such relations cannot be derived using only the double shuffle relations in low depth, and suggests that `depth-graded' multiple zeta values may not be the most natural choice of object to study.

 In this paper, we propose an alternative graded analogue of MZVs, based on the work of Charlton \cite{charthesis}.
+Unlike the depth graded MZVs, we do not encounter additional relations, and in fact obtain something isomorphic to the vector space of motivic MZVs.
+Furthermore, not only is this new filtration compatible with the motivic structure, it is equal to the coradical filtration associated to the motivic coaction and is therefore naturally occuring within the motivic formalism, in addition to having a simple combinatorial description.
 We go on to show that Charlton's cyclic insertion conjecture holds in this setting and additionally show a new family of `block shuffle' relations hold.
+In addition, we provide a complete description of the image of the generators $\{\sigma_{2k+1}\}$ in the associated graded Lie algebra.